American Journal of Medical Genetics Part B: Neuropsychiatric Genetics

 Key Words.
-Include up to five key words that reflect the topic of the article, whithout repeating terms used in the title.
+Include up to five key words that reflect the topic of the article, without repeating terms used in the title.

 Text.
-Research articles, although not limited in length, should be concise.
+Research articles are not limited in length.
 The text should include the following sections: Introduction, Materials and Methods, Results, and Discussion.
 The last element of the text before the References is the Acknowledgments.
 The use of subheads and paragraph titles is encouraged.
 Initial definitions should be provided for unusual abbreviations.
 Units of measurement should be abbreviated according to the Style Manual for Biological Journals, available from the American Institute for Biological Sciences, 1401 Wilson Boulevard, Arlington, VA 22209.
 All measurements should be in metric units or other internationally accepted units.
 Authors should use the approved list of pedigree symbols presented at the end of these instructions.
 Caution should be exercised in using the unmarried/illegitimate dashed lines in identifying such offspring in pedigrees.

 References within the text should be cited by author and year of publication.
 When referring to a work with more than two authors, the name of the first author should be given, followed by et al. (e.g., Smith, 1991; Smith and Black, 1991; Smith et al., 1989a,b).
 If several papers by the same author are cited, list in chronological order.